Discrete Lehmann representation of imaginary time Green's functions: Dyson equation in the DLR basis

 We consider the Dyson equation relating a Matsubara Green's function and self-energy,

 where $G_0$ is a given Matsubara Green's function.
 Although it is diagonal in the Matsubara frequency domain, it can also be written in the time domain as an integral equation,

-The functions $G$, $G_0$, and $\Sigma$ can be extended to $(-\beta,0)$ using the fermionic antisymmetry property $f(-\tau) = -f(\beta-\tau)$.
+The functions $G$, $G_0$, and $\Sigma$ can be extended to $(-\beta,0)$ using the $\beta$-antiperiodicity property $f(-\tau) = -f(\beta-\tau)$ or the $\beta$-periodicity property $f(-\tau) = f(\beta-\tau)$ for fermionic and bosonic Green's functions, respectively.
 Since $G(\tau)$ is an imaginary time Green's function, it has a Lehmann spectral representation \eqref{eq:lehmann}, and can therefore be approximated by a DLR.
 We assume the same is true of the self-energy $\Sigma$, and of the intermediate convolutions in \eqref{eq:dyson}; this can be shown in many typical cases of physical interest.
+For simplicity, we assume in this section that all quantities are fermionic, but our discussion is straightforwardly extended to the bosonic case.

 Since $\Sigma$ in general depends on $G$, the Dyson equation must be solved self-consistently by nonlinear iteration: see for example \eqref{eq:syk} in the next section for the SYK self-energy.
 The standard method is to compute $\Sigma$ in the imaginary time domain, where it is typically simpler, and to solve the Dyson equation \eqref{eq:dysonmat} in the Matsubara frequency domain where it is diagonal.
 This procedure can be carried out efficiently using the DLR: (i) given $G$ on the imaginary time DLR grid computed from a previous iterate, $\Sigma$ is computed on the imaginary time DLR grid; (ii) the DLR coefficients of $\Sigma$ are recovered; (iii) $\Sigma$ is evaluated on the Matsubara frequency grid; (iv) \eqref{eq:dysonmat} is solved to obtain $G$ on the Matsubara frequency grid; (v) the DLR coefficients of $G$ are recovered; and (vi) $G$ is evaluated on the imaginary time DLR grid to prepare for the next iterate.
 Ref. \onlinecite{li20} describes and demonstrates a similar procedure using the sparse sampling method for the IR.